 Participants should be students of history, the social sciences and related fields, of any nationality.
 Participants should be graduates or students in their last year.
 Enrolment numbers are limited and admission is based on merit.

-Please note that the deadline to present applications for the 2013 Summer School courses is 30 May 2013.
+Please note that the deadline to present applications for the 2013 Summer School courses is now over.

 Plese send the application form as e-mail attachment to this e-mail address: email@example.com

 Hotel accommodation is provided in rooms shared with other participant and an allowance will be given to the selected participants during the summer school courses.
 Travel expenses are not paid.

 Participants must have their own medical insurance and pay any medical fees themselves.

 Small supplementary grants may be awarded to students from CEE countries.

 Participants must stay in Florence for the entire duration of the course.
 Attendance at all lessons is obligatory.

 A certificate of participation is issued at the end of the course.

 from Florence Airport and from the Main Railway Station (SMN) : Take the bus shuttle from the Airport to Santa Maria Novella (SMN) railway station.
 From there you can take bus 1a, 1b, 6, 17, 23 to Piazza San Marco, take the 7 bus for Fiesole and get off at San Domenico.
 Cross the road and turn sharp left down Via Boccaccio.
 Villa Schifanoia is on the right after the traffice lights.
 For further information about timetables you can check the bus company web site.